FactorySimPy/FactorySimPy/docs/basic_components.md

 2. The node where the item was created and destroyed.
 3. Time spent at each node (accessible via the `stats` dictionary).

-This information can be used for detailed analysis of item flow and performance in the simulation.

 <hr style="height:4px;border:none;color:blue; background-color:grey;" />